 Every apostle was a disciple, but not every disciple was an apostle.
 Every person who believes in Jesus is called His disciple.
 Matthew 28:19–20 records Jesus saying, “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”

 The Greek word for “disciple” simply refers to a learner and is used throughout the New Testament to refer to people who believed in Jesus (Luke 14:26–33).
 For example, Acts 6:1 says, “In those days when the number of disciples was increasing.”
 The word disciples simply means “believers” or “Christians” in this context.

 The Greek word for “apostle” literally means “one who is sent” and can refer to an emissary or anyone sent on a mission.
 An apostle is given the authority of the one who sent him.
 All of the apostles were disciples—they were among the many believers in Jesus—but only a select group of disciples were chosen as the Twelve Apostles (Matthew 10:1–4; Mark 3:14; Acts 26:14–18).
-This included the original twelve disciples (although Judas Iscariot eventually reversed his loyalties and rejected Christ) and Paul, who was later chosen by the Lord (Acts 14:14 and elsewhere).
+This included the original twelve disciples (although Judas Iscariot eventually reversed his loyalties and rejected Christ) and either Paul or Matthias.
 That there is a select group of twelve apostles is seen in the foundations of the walls of the New Jerusalem: twelve foundations, each inscribed with a name of an apostle (Revelation 21:14).